peoplesmortgage/total-expert-node/README.md

 npm install total-expert-node
 ```

-Import and include your client ID and client secret
+Import and include your client ID and client secret:
 ```ts
 import TotalExpert from 'total-expert-node';